A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Iterative Method

 \subsection{Setup}

-In this section, we describe how one can solve system of equations (\ref{dcb''}) and (\ref{dnu''}).
-For simplicity, we assume that the Universe is matter-dominated, so that we can take $\Omega_{\rm m}(\tau) = 1$ and also we assume that the neutrinos do not change the rate at which Universe expands after the non-relativistic transition, therefore $\mathcal{H}^{'}/\mathcal{H}+1 = 1/2$.
-The approach we take is to expand the system of equations (\ref{dcb''}) and (\ref{dnu''}) around $\fnu$ and order by order, solve the fluid equations perturbatively.
-In practice:
+We now describe how we solve the system of equations (\ref{dcb''}) and (\ref{dnu''}).
+For simplicity, we assume that the Universe is matter-dominated, so that we can take $\Omega_{\rm m}(\tau) = 1$; we also assume that the neutrinos do not change the rate at which the Universe expands after the non-relativistic transition; this leads to $\mathcal{H}^{'}/\mathcal{H}+1 = 1/2$.

+Our approach will be to expand the system of equations (\ref{dcb''}) and (\ref{dnu''}) around $\fnu=0$ and solve perturbatively order by order in $\fnu$, working up to $\mathcal{O}(\fnu)$.
+We have, suppressing the spatial and time dependence: